Sirf Ek Bandaa Kaafi Hai: Music

-Controversy
+Controversies

-Advocate P. C. Solanki filed case against producers of the film because of violation of his intellectual property rights.
-The Sant Shri Asaramji Ashram Charitable Trust sent a legal notice to the producers of the film right after the trailer launch.
+Advocate P. C. Solanki filed a case against the producers of the film, alleging that the events that were depicted in the film were a violation of his intellectual property rights.
+The Sant Shri Asaramji Ashram Charitable Trust sent a legal notice to the producers of the film following the trailer launch, claiming it tarnished his reputation and hurt the sentiments of his devotees and followers.